 Special regulations apply to many products including:

-If you work temporarily in an EU country, in Iceland, Liechtenstein, Norway or Switzerland, you will always have to carry an A1 certification with you.
+If you work temporarily in an EU country, in Iceland, Liechtenstein, Norway or Switzerland, you will always have to carry an A1 certificate with you.
 It is proof of your existing social security protection in Germany.
 It is valid regardless of the length of your business travel.
-Other certifications may be required for other countries.
+Other certificates or visa may be required for other countries.

 More information from the German Staturtory Pension Insurance [in German]